hasindu2008/f5c/_docs/commands.md

-   --write-dump=yes|no        write the fast5 dump to a file or not --read-dump=yes|no         read from a fast5 dump file or not --meth-out-version [INT]   methylation tsv output version (set 2 to print the strand column) [1]
-   - cuda-mem-frac FLOAT      Fraction of free GPU memory to allocate [0.9 (0.7 for tegra)]
+   --write-dump=yes|no        write the fast5 dump to a file or not --read-dump=yes|no         read from a fast5 dump file or not --meth-out-version [INT]   methylation tsv output version (set 2 to print the strand column) [1] --cuda-mem-frac FLOAT      Fraction of free GPU memory to allocate [0.9 (0.7 for tegra)]
 ```

 ### Calculate methylation frequency